 Before joining Conviva, Mr Ganjam was a Ph.D. student in computer science at Carnegie Mellon University, where, as a member of the End System Multicast project, he contributed to the building of the world’s first peer-to-peer live streaming system.
 Mr Ganjam earned Bachelor and Master of Science degrees in computer science from Carnegie Mellon University.

-Dr. Dugatkin started his technical career in applied physics, working with chemical lasers while teaching and mentoring high-school and undergraduate college students.
+Dr. Dugatkin started his technical career in applied physics, working with chemical lasers while teaching and mentoring high school and undergraduate college students.
 While learning and teaching science and engineering, Diego has simultaneously been an entrepreneur, starting his first company at age 19.
-Dr. Dugatkin brings 23 years of experience to Conviva in product development, market strategy, and team leadership for several successful, high-tech start-up companies including Ixia, FastSoft (acquired by Akamai), and Aspera.
-He has developed several patents on modeling and generation of network traffic, and has also held doctoral research and engineering positions at Caltech, and Schlumberger.
+His many years of experience in product development, market strategy and team leadership have grown as he contributed to the success of several high-tech start-up companies including Ixia, FastSoft (acquired by Akamai) and Aspera (acquired by IBM).
+He has developed several patents on modeling and generation of network traffic, and has also held doctoral research and engineering positions at Caltech and Schlumberger.

-Dr. Dugatkin holds a bachelor degree in electrical engineering from the University of Buenos Aires, and holds a Master of Science and Doctorate degrees in electrical engineering from the California Institute of Technology.
-Diego enjoys playing music, wood-working, skiing, and playing and coaching soccer with his kids.
+Dr. Dugatkin holds a Bachelor’s degree in Electrical Engineering from the University of Buenos Aires and a Master of Science and Doctorate degrees in Electrical Engineering from the California Institute of Technology.
+He enjoys playing music, wood-working, skiing, and playing and coaching soccer with his kids.

 Keith Zubchevich, Vice President, Market Development & Sales